johnbywater/quantdsl/README.md

 Quant DSL
 =========

-*Quant DSL* is a functional programming language for stochastic calculus. *Quant DSL* provides for rapid modelling and distributed execution of models of derivative instruments. *Quant DSL* is written in *Python*, and is [available to download](https://pypi.python.org/pypi/quantdsl) from the Python Package Index.
+*Quant DSL* is a functional programming language for stochastic calculus. *Quant DSL* can be used for modelling derivative instruments. *Quant DSL* is written in Python, and is [available to download](https://pypi.python.org/pypi/quantdsl) from the Python Package Index.

+The core of *Quant DSL* is a set of primitive elements which encapsulate common mathematical operations of stochastic models, such as Brownian diffusion (*Market*), least-squares Monte Carlo (*Choice*), and time value of money calculations (*Wait*).
+These primitive elements are supplemented with a set of binary operators (*+*, *-*, ***, */*, etc.) and composed into probablistic expressions of value.
+The *Quant DSL* expressions are parsed into a *Quant DSL* object tree, which can be evaluated to produce a present value of the modelled instrument.

 A paper defining the [syntax and semantics of *Quant DSL* expressions](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf) was published in 2011.
 (Proofs for the mathematical semantics are included in that paper.)
-An implementation in Python was released as part of the *[Quant](https://pypi.python.org/pypi/quant)* package.
-More recently, in 2014, *Quant DSL* was expanded to involve common elements of functional programming languages, so that complex models could be expressed concisely.
-At this time, the original *Quant DSL* code was factored into an separate *Python* package, and released with the BSD licence.
+An implementation in Python of the 2011 *Quant DSL* expression language was released as part of the *[Quant](https://pypi.python.org/pypi/quant)* package.
+More recently, in 2014, *Quant DSL* was expanded to involve common elements of functional programming languages, so that more extensive models could be expressed concisely.
+At this time, the original *Quant DSL* code was factored into this Python package, and released with the BSD licence.

-*Quant DSL* expressions can now involve calls to user-defined functions.
-In turn, *Quant DSL* functions can define parameterized and conditional *Quant DSL* expressions, that can involve calls to other functions.
-Primitive *Quant DSL* expressions generated in this way can be highly extensive, much more than is possible by hand.
-Such expressions can be used as an object model of the computational steps, represented as a dependency graph, stored and reused, evaluated under different conditions, and so on.
+As a result of the recent developments, *Quant DSL* expressions can now involve calls to user-defined functions.
+In turn, *Quant DSL* functions can define parameterized and conditional *Quant DSL* expressions, that may involve other calls to functions.
+Because we can only evaluate a primitive expression, *Quant DSL* source strings which contain function definitions must be compiled into a single primitive expression.
+Primitive *Quant DSL* expressions generated in this way can be highly extensive, much more extensive than the trivial expressions it is only possible to write by hand.
+Such compiled expressions constitute an object model of the computational steps, and can be represented or persisted as a dependency graph.
+They can be evaluated under different underlying conditions, with the results reused from unaffected branches.
+They can be used to measure and predict compuational load, form the basis for tracking progress through a long calculation, and make possible retrying a stalled computation.

-The *Quant DSL* syntax continues to be a strict subset of the *Python* language syntax.
+The *Quant DSL* syntax continues to be a strict subset of the Python language syntax.
+There are various restrictions, which may lead to parse- and compile-time exceptions.
+Here is a summary of the restrictions:
+* a module is restricted to have any number of function definitions, and one expression;
+* there are no assignments, loops, comprehensions, or generators;
+* the only valid names in a function body are the names of the call arguments, plus the names of the other functions;
+* a function body and the sections of an 'if' clause can only have one statement;
+* a statement is either an expression or an 'if' clause;
+* the test compare expression of an 'if' clause cannot contain any of the primitive elements.

 As an illustative example of a *Quant DSL* module, consider the following definition of an American option.
 You can see two user defined functions (*Option* and *American*), and an expression which states the specific terms of the option.
 The terms *Wait*, *Choice*, *TimeDelta*, *Date* and *Market* are the primitive elements of *Quant DSL*.

 ```python
 def Option(date, strike, underlying, alternative):